abnerick/zombieland/README.md

 # Zombieland

-Coldfusion scaffolding project to allow
+Coldfusion scaffolding project to show zombies from a MySQL Database

 ## Getting Started

-Zombieland is mixing CFML script and tags to list data from a MySQL db
+Zombieland is mixing CFML script and tags to list data from a MySQL DB
 - [Lucee Documentation Project](http://docs.lucee.org/)

 ### Prerequisites